 “The idea that Brexit, something that Scotland utterly rejected as a unified nation, could be forced upon them, is quite outrageous.”
 It is my understanding that Scotland is part of the United Kingdom and that the UK overall voted to leave the EU.
 Scotland must stop thinking of itself as a special state who receive dispensation just because.
 The referendum result was clear and as Scotland is part of our glorious union they must accept the electorate’s decision to leave.

-Just on the issues of the Economy and Security, Scottish independence is a bad move – conservative article
+Just on the issues of the Economy and Security, Scottish independence is a bad move – a Conservative article

 In 2014 Scotland spoke and elected to stay in the United Kingdom.
 Five years on the call for Scottish independence is still being heard especially with Brexit completely changing the political landscape.
 Nicola Sturgeon is using Brexit as a rally cry to fight again for Scottish independence.
 I believe that she is blinded by her nationalism and I will argue why Scotland is far better off in the glorious United Kingdom.